top of page

 Presenter: Jonathan Firth :: Host: David Skyrme

 An interactive session showing how AI tools can be used to make job seekers search more focused and effective.
-Participants learn how to explore career options, write stronger CVs and cover letters and prepare for interviews.
+ALso learn about advanced features of LinkedIn you can use to stand out from the crowd.

 What Employers (and Recruiters) Look For